AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 #### Syntax
 ```
-path=pattern
+$path ["=" pattern]
 ```

-`pattern` is a path mask to which the rule is restricted.
+`pattern` — optional, a path mask to which the rule is restricted.
 Its syntax and behavior are pretty much the same as with the [pattern for basic rules](#basic-rules-syntax).
 You can also use [special characters](#basic-rules-special-characters), except for `||`, which does not make any sense in this case (see examples below).
+If not set, rule will apply only on the main page of website.

+> If `pattern` is not set for `$path`, rule will apply only on the main page of website.

-> Please note that `path` modifier matches the query string as well.
+> Please note that `$path` modifier matches the query string as well.

 > `$path` modifier supports regular expressions in [the same way](#regexp-support) basic rules do.